HeyTomCat/ProgramLangs/langs/ama/spec.md

 These values are initialized as 0.
 ### Memory
 This language uses a memory with 32 bit addresses.
 Each memory cell contains
 8 bits.
+Memory can't be used before being allocated.
 All values are initialized as 0.
 ### Flag
 The flag is a boolean value, which can be modified by the [FLAG OPERATIONS](#flag-operations).
 Initialized as false.